HerixH/basestyle/README.md

-# Baselifytle - Share Your Daily Wins
+# Baselifestyle - Share Your Daily Wins

-**Baselifytle** is a social mini app built on Base where users can share their daily activities and receive **USDC payments** and NFTs from people who love their content.
+**Baselifestyle** is a social mini app built on Base where users can share their daily activities and receive **USDC payments** and NFTs from people who love their content.
 It's a new way to celebrate productivity, motivation, and community engagement through blockchain rewards.

 ## ✨ Features